Prajwal-YR/Wathon-Compiler/README.md

     print(x)
 ```

-When this infinite loop is run on a web browser, the webpage hangs
+When this infinite loop is run on a web browser, the webpage hangs.

 ## Screenshots